ericoporto/ags/Windows/README.md

     cmake . -DSDL2_DIR="absolute-path-to-my-libs\SDL2-2.24.1\cmake"

-Once CMake finished working, you should have "SDL_sound.sln" MSVS solution in the same dir.
+Once CMake finished working, you should have "SDL2_sound.sln" MSVS solution in the same dir.
 Open the generated solution in MSVS, build a SDL2_sound-static project using wanted configuration.

 ### OGG, Theora and Vorbis